 Idiom: give me a hand / give someone a hand

-Note: Lend me a hand or lend someone a hand is equally common and means the exact same thing as give me a hand.
+Note: Lend someone a hand or give someone a helping hand is equally common and means the exact same thing as give me a hand.

 — You’ve got both arms full of groceries.
 Can I give you a hand opening the door?